Amadou Bamba: Facing colonial rule and exile

 From the beginning of the 19th century, the imperialist policy of France ended with the defeat of all the armed resistance movements in Senegal and the installation of a policy of Christianization and assimilation of the new colony to the cultural values of the metropolis.
 This led to a policy of exile or systematic elimination of the Muslim spiritual guides who openly spoke out against the colonial government.
-Thus, Ahmadou Bamba, whose only alleged crime was persisting in preaching his religion(Islam), was subjected to all manner of deprivation and trials for 32 years.
+Thus, Ahmadou Bamba, whose only alleged crime was persisting in preaching Islam, was subjected to all manner of deprivation and trials for 32 years.
 Exiled for seven years to Gabon and five years to Mauritania and placed under house arrest in Diourbel, Senegal for fifteen years, Bamba nevertheless did not cease to defend the message of Islam until his death in 1927.

-In the political sphere, Ahmadou Bamba led a pacifist struggle against French colonialism while trying to restore a purer practice of Islam insulated from French colonial influence.
+In the political sphere, Bamba led a pacifist struggle against French colonialism while trying to restore a purer practice of Islam insulated from French colonial influence.
 In a period when successful armed resistance was impossible, Cheikh Ahmadou Bamba led a spiritual struggle against colonial culture and politics.
 Although he did not wage outright war on them as several prominent Tijaan marabouts had done, he taught what he called the jihād al-'akbar or "greater struggle," which fought not through weapons but through learning and fear of God.

 As Bamba gathered followers, he taught that salvation comes through complete submission to God and hard work.
 The Mouride order has built, following this teaching, a large economic organisation, involved in many aspects of the Senegalese economy.
 Groundnut cultivation, the primary cash crop of the colonial period, was an early example of this.
 Young followers were recruited to settle marginal lands in eastern Senegal, found communities and create groundnut plantations.
 With the organisation and supplies provided by the Brotherhood, a portion of the proceeds were returned to Touba, while the workers, after a period of years, earned ownership over the plantations and towns.